 - Is the information readable?

-Although not mandatory, most people choose to create a bill of sale when making a large purchase.
+Although not mandatory, most people choose to create a bill of sale for selling a used car.
 This document serves as a record of the transaction and may even offer legal protection and serve as proof of ownership in some circumstances.
 Drawing up a bill of sale doesn't take long, and there are many free templates online.

-The seller must give the buyer a written mileage statement to the buyer before the transaction takes place.
+The seller must give the buyer a written mileage statement—sometimes called a seller’s report—to the buyer before the transaction takes place.
 Illinois law states this document must include: